 Join us for a fun-packed weekend with lots of bicycle events, live entertainment, food and fun for the entire family.

-- 8 rest stops with cookies, variety of fruit, diverse music and cheer squads
+- 8 rest stops with packaged snacks, bottled water, diverse music and cheer squads

 - Complimentary fresh made fruit smoothies at Hunt County Courthouse after ride